The average company loses more than 20% of its productive power to organisational drag.

 Bringing real-time campaign data into Slack

 Marketing teams need to draw from a wide set of data to make decisions and swiftly iterate campaigns.
-Rather than fritter away your time on spreadsheets and flipping between tools, use these Slack apps and integrations to relay valuable real-time data from other platforms and services into channels where team discussions are already happening.
+Rather than fritter away your time on spreadsheets and flipping between tools, use Slack apps and integrations to pull valuable real-time data from other platforms and services into channels where team discussions are already happening.

 Relaying your data into public channels ensures that managers and other team members can stay updated on progress and results.
-And less juggling between apps and logins means you’ll have fewer lags slowing you down.
+And less juggling between apps and logins means that you’ll have fewer lags slowing you down.

 Integrating your marketing tools with Slack

 Connect these apps and services to your Slack workspace to bring more of your team’s workflows into one place.